-The ARC Coordinator has a book of suggested color schemes that offer guidance in color selection for each environment.
+The ARC has a book of suggested color schemes that offer guidance in color selection for each environment.
+The suggested colors in the book are NOT pre-approved.
+All paint color changes must go through the ARC for approval.

 Applicants may choose to submit one of the pre-selected color schemes or submit another color scheme of their personal preference.
 Manufacturer-provided paint chips of the chosen colors must be attached to a completed Paint Review Application and submitted to the ARC for approval.